Kayleigh McKee

-Biography
+Early life

-McKee was born in Macomb, Illinois, on January 14, 1994.
+Kayleigh Grace Clementine McKee was born on January 14, 1994 in Macomb, Illinois.
 She grew up in Galesburg, Illinois, and graduated from Abingdon High School in nearby Abingdon, Illinois.
-McKee's dad was a fan of anime and tabletop role-playing games like Dungeons & Dragons; he introduced McKee to the medium.
-She later got involved with theater.
-Being transgender, she was inspired by the actions of Laura Jane Grace, a transgender singer.
-This eventually motivated McKee to purse a career voice acting in anime.
+McKee's father was a fan of anime and tabletop role-playing games like Dungeons & Dragons; he introduced McKee to the medium.
+At a young age, she was obsessed with animation and participated in theater, choir, and wanted to be a voice actor.
+She also watched her father's friends draw their comics and she became an artist as a result, later moving to California, working on commercials, and her first video game role was with Hearthstone.